Search waiting | Matsusada Precision

 • SOC: State of Charge, an indicator of the battery's remaining capacity.
 It is expressed as a percentage (%).

 • SOH: State of Health, an indicator of battery degradation.
-It represents the ratio of the battery's current full-charge capacity to its initial rated capacity, typically expressed as a percentage.
-A new battery is defined as having 100% SOH.
+It represents the ratio of the battery's current full-charge capacity to its initial rated capacity.
+A brand-new battery typically has an SOH of 100%.

 • C-rate: A measure of the rate at which a battery is charged or discharged relative to its maximum capacity.
-A 1C rate means that the discharge current will discharge the entire battery in 1 hour.
+A rate of 1C indicates the current required to fully charge or discharge the battery in one hour.

 • LIB: Lithium-ion battery